boltlabs-inc/dialectic/examples/README.md

 ## Running the examples

-You need a recent Rust compiler to build and run the examples.
-[Installation instructions for Rust can be found here](https://www.rust-lang.org/learn/get-started).

 Each example builds a single binary which can run either the server or the client for that example depending on whether you invoke its `server` or `client` subcommand from the shell.
 To run an example, first start its server: